Florence Foster Jenkins poster

 The inciting incident occurs at 13 minutes when Florence announces she wants to start singing lessons again and will give a private recital.
 St Clair is alarmed but supportive.
 The inciting incident launches the story - Florence's renewed ambition will test the limits of the protective bubble..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Florence decides to make a recording at Carnegie Studios.
+This demonstrates the protagonist's commitment to Florence decides to make a recording at Carnegie Studios.
 This active choice escalates her ambitions beyond private performances to creating a permanent artifact.
 Cosme chooses to stay despite his misgivings.
 The stakes are raised., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Florence announces she will perform at Carnegie Hall.
+Notably, this crucial beat Florence announces she will perform at Carnegie Hall.
 False victory - her dream is coming true, but this public performance will be impossible to control.
 Stakes raise dramatically.
 The protective bubble cannot survive this exposure., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (74% through) represents the emotional nadir.
 Here, The Carnegie Hall performance happens.
 Soldiers laugh openly.
 Florence sees a devastating review in the newspaper that St Clair couldn't intercept.
 She reads the brutal truth about her voice for the first time.
 Her dream dies as reality crashes in., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.